Francis C. Barlow: Civil War

-In April 1861, Barlow enlisted as a private in the 12th Regiment, New York State Militia, leaving behind his new bride, Arabella Wharton Griffith Barlow, ten years his senior, after one day of marriage.
+In April 1861, Barlow enlisted as a private in the 12th Regiment, New York State Militia, leaving behind his new bride, Arabella Wharton Griffith Barlow, 10 years his senior, after one day of marriage.
 He was commissioned a first lieutenant in his first month of service.
 His regiment had only a three-month term of enlistment and he mustered out with his men, but soon found a new regiment.
 By November he was a lieutenant colonel in the 61st New York Volunteer Infantry Regiment, and by the time of the Peninsula Campaign in the spring of 1862, he became its colonel.

 Barlow saw his first action at the Battle of Seven Pines as part of the brigade commanded by Brig.
 Gen. Oliver O. Howard in the II Corps of the Army of the Potomac.
 At Glendale, in the Seven Days Battles, his regiment became separated from the rest of the brigade; and he exercised personal initiative by advancing his men to the sound of the fighting, encountering a Confederate battle line and leading his men in a bayonet charge against it.
 The enemy fled, and Barlow picked up a fallen Confederate flag.
 At the Battle of Malvern Hill, Barlow and his men successfully defended the line against repeated Confederate assaults.

-At the Battle of Antietam, commanding the 1st Brigade, 1st Division, II Corps, Barlow's men were in the center of fighting at the infamous sunken road ("Bloody Lane") and captured about 300 prisoners.
-He was wounded by an artillery shell in the face and by grapeshot in the groin.
+At the Battle of Antietam, commanding the 61st and 64th New York regiments in the First Brigade, 1st Division, 2nd Corps, Barlow's men were in the center of fighting at the infamous sunken road ("Bloody Lane") and captured about 300 prisoners.
+He was wounded by an artillery shell in the face and by canister in the groin.
 Brig.
-Gen. John C. Caldwell wrote about Barlow in his official report:
+Gen. John C. Caldwell, Barlow's brigade commander, wrote about Barlow in his official report following the battle:

 Two days after the battle, Barlow was promoted to brigadier general of volunteers.
 He was an unusual general, slight of build with a peaceful, boyish face, colorless cheeks without a typical general's beard, and a thin voice.
 He dressed informally, often wearing a "checked flannel lumberjack shirt" under an unbuttoned uniform coat.
 One of General George G. Meade's staff officers wrote that he looked "like a highly independent mounted newsboy."
 But Barlow had a reputation as an aggressive fighter with strong personal confidence.
 Rather than carrying the Army-issued officer sword, he wore a heavy enlisted man's cavalry saber, which he used to whack the backsides of stragglers.
 (His disdain for stragglers became a personal obsession.
 His columns on the march would be followed by a company in skirmish line with fixed bayonets to move them along.)